 4. Mindanao Embassy of Switzerland in the Philippines - Building on the Fresh Start Project (BFSP).
 This amount represents the additional support secured by CFSI in support of the Fresh Start Project (FSP), a project funded by UNICEF that helps contribute to the prevention of (re) association of disengaged and at-risk children with armed groups through equitable access to existing social services and child protection support.
 The grant enabled CFSI to address the need for cash for school-related expenses, specifically transportation, meals and water, of the families of disengaged children.
-The funds were received in December 2018, with implementation until February 2019.
-Another grant is to be provided in 2019.
+The funds were received in December 2018 and implemented until February 2019.